kethort/TwitterLDATopicModeling/README.md

-# twitter_LDA_topic_modeling

-The research paper for this work was published in IEEE Access Database under the name "Towards Understanding Community Interests with Topic Modeling"
+The research journal for this work was published in IEEE Access Database under the name "Towards Understanding Community Interests with Topic Modeling"

 # Description